Gone are the days when kitchen spaces were cluttered with accessories, busy patterns, and designs. Today, the modern kitchen is defined by minimalism.

 Wood and tile mixed work magic in creating a minimalist European kitchen design.
 How?

-For instance, you can have a pure white kitchen, with a redwood dining table, coupled with black or midnight colored seats right at the front.
-The stark contrast between the white kitchen and the wood dining table sets off a feeling of airiness and space.
+For instance, you can have a pure white kitchen with a redwood dining table coupled with black or midnight-colored seats right at the front.
+The stark contrast between the white kitchen and the wood dining table creates airiness and space.

-Alternatively, if you’ve managed to install a kitchen island with white seats, you can break off the monotony using a wooden floor.
-A bit of grain should be visible, with a lighter shade of white, or ash gray, coloring the wooden floor.
+Alternatively, if you’ve installed a kitchen island with white seats, you can break off the monotony using a wooden floor.
+A bit of grain should be visible, with a lighter white or ash gray coloring the wooden floor.

 You can then break the background using a white subway tile backsplash.
 It doesn’t entirely break the white tone in the room.
-Rather, it cools down the warm white, giving the kitchen a chilled feeling.
+Rather, it cools down the warm white, chilling the kitchen.

 7. Remove the Plugs